Superior labral anterior posterior tear

 - type IV: bucket handle tear of the superior labrum with extension into the long head of biceps tendon

-The investigation of choice is MR arthrogram, which is variably reported as having accuracies of 75-90%, although distinguishing between subtypes can be difficult 2.
+The investigation of choice is an MR arthrogram, which is variably reported as having accuracies of 75-90%, although distinguishing between subtypes can be difficult 2.

-High signal (fluid on T2WI or arthrographic contrast on T1WI) is seen extending into the superior labrum, and tracking into the labrum and sometimes into the biceps tendon is the characteristic finding.
+High signal (fluid on T2WI or arthrographic contrast on T1WI) is seen extending into the superior labrum, and tracking into the labrum, and sometimes into the biceps tendon is the characteristic finding.

 Treatment and prognosis

 - type I tears are usually asymptomatic and do not require treatment

 - type III tears usually require resection of the bucket handle tear 2

 sublabral sulcus: SLAP type II tears can appear similar to a normal sublabral sulcus or normal glenoid articular hyaline cartilage which extends beneath the labrum; the following features help distinguish a tear from the latter two 1,2